ansys/pytwin/doc/source/api/evaluate/index.rst

 Evaluate
 ========

-Evaluate module is an example of higher level abstraction implementation to facilitate the manipulation and execution of Twin Runtimes through TwinModel.
+The :class:`TwinModel <ansys.pytwin.TwinModel` class implements a higher-level abstraction to facilitate the manipulation and execution of a twin model.

 .. currentmodule:: pytwin